smita-deshmane/Bike-Share-Data-Analysis/README.md

 * September has the most of the rides compared to the other two month for both member and casual
 * Member riders use bike equally throughout the week for daily commuting Saturday and Sunday have the most rides for casual and on Wednesday member have the most rides

+#### Recommendation

+Explore Weekend Discounts- Offer exclusive discounts on weekends and extended rides, aiming to convert casual riders into members who can benefit from significant cost savings.
+Waterfront Wonder Promotion: Promote the campaign at the bike station located by the waterfront, a favorite among casual riders, highlighting the advantages of membership.
+Advertise to casuals the benefits of using cyclistic long term as a mode of transport for everyday activities and not as a leisure activity.
+Keep track of casuals who are renewing trips for multiple days and advertise to them the cost saving of having an annual plan for longer trips

+Thank you.